Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Related work

-To achieve diversity, a simple way is random initialization~\citep{fcp}.
+A simple way to achieve diversity is random initialization~\cite{fcp}.
 However, the population diversity may be gradually decreased as the algorithms continue to run.
-To address this issue, some algorithms add a diversity term into the objective function, such as novelty search~\citep{NSR-ES}, DIAYD~\citep{DIAYD}, Ridge Rider~\citep{ridge}, TrajeDi~\citep{TrajeDi}, etc. Quality-Diversity algorithms~\citep{QD-optimization,QD-Framework} further introduce an archive to maintain the diverse policies generated-so-far, and the policies in the population are iteratively selected from the archive and updated.
+To address this issue, some algorithms add a diversity term into the objective function, such as novelty search~\cite{NSR-ES}, DIAYN~\cite{DIAYN}, Ridge Rider~\cite{ridge}, TrajeDi~\cite{TrajeDi}, etc. Quality-Diversity algorithms~\cite{QD-Framework,QD-optimization} further introduce an archive to maintain the diverse policies generated so far, and the policies in the population are iteratively selected from the archive and updated.
 The proposed MAZE method will also use these strategies to maintain the diversity of the two populations of agents and partners.